Outdoor Learning at The Bay

 High quality learning is brought to life for children through different educational learning providers, both on the island and on the mainland.
 In addition, some providers also visit the school to engage children through workshops designed specially towards the learning children have been doing in the class.
 Each topic will usually have a visit attached which will have been quality assessed prior to the children taking part.
 Additional visits are also planned to support a variety of themed experiences or after school activities, such as music concerts or dance competitions.
 In some subjects, high attaining children also have the opportunity to take part in competitions or activities to further challenge and stimulate their learning.

 At key stage one, visits begin with a simple trip to the local church, park or beach and progress to minibus and coach local visits as they get older.
 Staff to child ratio is high for the younger children and children walk in pairs holding hands and with an adult within arms-reach.
 As they gain more ‘road sense’ in Key Stage 2, staff ratios are altered and our eldest children often accompany our youngest children on visits to the church.
 While on a visit, all children wear high-visibility jackets.
 By the time children reach Key Stage 2, they are quite used to travelling to different venues, which may also include mainland trips.
 In Year 4 they have their first residential visit, which is usually a two-night stay at an island location, providing team building and adventure activities.
 In year 6, a second residential takes the children for a two-night stay on the mainland.
-Before any visit, we produce detailed risk assessments, which now include COVID risk assessments that are always shared with parents prior to a visit.
+Before any visit, we produce detailed risk assessments, that are always shared with parents prior to a visit.
 We ask for a donation for the cost of the trip from each family to ensure that we are able to deliver these high-quality learning opportunities.

 The impact of educational visits is clear to see in the children’s faces and their learning after a visit.
 Because visits are so tightly tied to the curriculum, it both supports and enhances their learning from the classroom and therefore is vital to enriching children’s learning and brings abstract concepts to life.
 The residential visits develop children’s independence as they take their first few nights away from their parents.